gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 creatures, slow-moving until prey was in reach, then fast enough to run down frightened horses.
-No one on the mountain knew how this one had found its way onto the mountain---an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant's trying to sabotage a rival.
+No one on the mountain knew how this one had found its way onto the mountain---an egg lying unnoticed in a sack of chocolate beans, perhaps, or some angry Bantangui merchant trying to sabotage a rival.
 It just appeared one day, fully grown and very hungry.*